Dronecode/camera-manager-docs/en/guide/extending_csd.md

 ### Adding StreamCustom and StreamBuilderCustom to the build system

 Now it is necessary to build and link `StreamCustom` and `StreamBuildCustom` classes to your final binary.
-We use [samples/Makefile.am](https://github.com/01org/camera-streaming-daemon/tree/master/samples/Makefile.am) file to add them
+We use [samples/Makefile.am](https://github.com/01org/camera-streaming-daemon/tree/master/samples/Makefile.am) file to add them:
 ```makefile
 camera_sample_custom_SOURCES = \
    ${base_files} \